 If you wish to disable cookies, you may do so through your individual browser options.
 More detailed information about cookie management with specific web browsers can be found at the browsers' respective websites.

 Our site has been referenced by numerous popular newspapers like the New York Times & The San Francisco Chronicle along with being referenced by other popular consumer destinations like HGTV.
+Financial publications like Forbes & The Motley Fool also regularly refer to our website.
 If you have any media inquiries you can contact us at .gro.rotaluclacegagtrom@ofni

 We have interviewed many influential voices in personal finance over the years on our blog, however we do not respond to guest post requests or requests to sell links.
 Those types of emails are immediately flagged as spam and discarded.

 Use the contact form below if you would like to advertise directly with us.
 Please note that we require a minimum ad buy of $5,000 in any direct media deal.
 We are also rather exclusive with which ads we will carry.
-We have placed relevancy first & have avoided things that tend to annoy users like ads with sounds, or visually distracting "punch the monkey" ads, in-text hover ads, and various forms of automated pop ups, auto-playing videos and the like.
+We have placed relevancy first & have avoided things that tend to annoy users like ads with sounds, or visually distracting "punch the monkey" ads, in-text hover ads, and various forms of automated pop ups, auto-playing videos and other such distractive nuisances.

-Some prospective advertisers insist they have a powerfully engaging ad for a vital credit monitoring service & suggest we integrate that ad aggressively all over our site as an affiliate offer.
+Some prospective advertisers insist they have a powerfully engaging ad for a vital credit monitoring service & suggest we integrate that ad aggressively all over our site.
+We tell them "no thanks" as we steer clear of ads for credit reporting services that claim to be free but hook consumers into a negative option billing with a large recurring fee.

 I work in the mortgage industry and would like to discuss setting up an advertising partnership.
 I know it is possible to advertise to users directly on your website which I may be interested in, but I wanted to specifically ask if it would be possible for me to “rent” pixel space on your site.